getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/context.md

 ## Predefined Data

-The most common types of predefined data (where applicable) are level, [LINK: [release](https://docs.sentry.io/workflow/releases/)], [LINK: [environment](https://docs.sentry.io/enriching-error-data/environments/)], logger, [LINK: [fingerprint](https://docs.sentry.io/data-management/event-grouping/)], user, request, device, OS, runtime, app, browser, gpu, monitor, and [LINK: [traces](https://docs.sentry.io/performance/distributed-tracing/)].
+The most common types of predefined data (where applicable) are level, [release]({%- link _documentation/workflow/releases.md -%}), [environment]({%- link _documentation/enriching-error-data/environments.md -%}), logger, [fingerprint]({%- link _documentation/data-management/event-grouping/index.md -%}), user, request, device, OS, runtime, app, browser, gpu, monitor, and [traces]({%- link _documentation/performance/distributed-tracing.md -%}).

 To improve searchability, Sentry will turn the data or specific attributes on the data into tags.
 For example, `level` is available as a tag, and so is a user's email via the `user.email` tag.
-If Sentry is captures some predefined data but doesn't expose it as a tag, you can always set a [custom tag](https://www.notion.so/sentry/Docs-Additional-Data-2ff7bd7298fb4203bcd9f3dc09478517#7164a6944427436b95d657e30f0f490c) for it.
+If Sentry is captures some predefined data but doesn't expose it as a tag, you can always set a [custom tag](#tags) for it.

 ### Capturing the User